 What works in enabling research use in decision making in policy and practice?

-This project, The Science of Using Science, produced a systematic review, policy report and launch event to explore what approaches work in enabling the use of research by policy makers, practitioners and members of the public.
+This project, stomach The Science of Using Science, produced a systematic review, policy report and launch event to explore what approaches work in enabling the use of research by policy makers, practitioners and members of the public.
 This is a collaboration between the Wellcome Trust, the What Works Centre for Wellbeing and the Alliance for Useful Evidence, in association with the EPPI-Centre at UCL.

 Why did we set up this project?